The Age of Reawakening (0 AC to 300 AC)

 The Dawn of Civilization

 The first crops grown by the early inhabitants of Sunar are thought to be wheat, or other grains, as well as lentils.
 Root vegetables, including yams, onion, garlic, and carrot, followed soon after.
 Domestication of certain animals advanced tremendously around this period as well, with cattle, pigs and sheep all likely falling under man's preview at this period in time.
 The horse would also be domesticated around this time, but not as a riding animal.
 Instead, horses were valued primarily as draft animals used for plowing or hauling.
-It is likely that in some specific areas, the animal was also slaughtered for its meat, though given the fact that this practice is almost unheard of in modern Sunar, it can be safetly written off as lost custom, that no doubt disappeared around the time horses began to gain value as a riding animal.
+It is likely that in some specific areas, the animal was also slaughtered for its meat, though given the fact that this practice is almost unheard of in modern Sunar, it can be safely written off as lost custom, that no doubt disappeared around the time horses began to gain value as a riding animal.

 All this was tenable thanks to the the Sun River's predictability, which flooded regularly, enriching the red soil of Sunar with silt collected upriver in Drumidia, and Emensis.
 As a result of this, the banks of the great river were then and still are one of the most fertile stretches of lands anywhere in the world.
 Despite the benefits regular flooding brought, it also came with severe drawbacks for the country.
 Early Sunarians relied heavily on the river for survival, and as such, any disparity, or alteration in the severity of its water level could spell disaster.
 When floodwaters rose to high, fields could be submerged, canals could be destroyed, and roads could be entirely washed away.
 Whole towns could even be enveloped and rendered uninhabitable if built too close to the river's edge.
 In contrast if a flood were missed, or below average, there existed the even greater risk of a famine.
 These disasters are uncommon though, and despite their severity, Sunar remains a remarkably stable and prosperous realm, that has benefited greatly from the assurance that the Sun River will always provide for its inhabitants.

 The true catalyst that would mark the beginning of the Age of Reawakening, would be the arrival of large, urban communities in Central Sunar.
 This would not be a sudden development, but was rather a natural one that arose thanks to several centuries of stable population growth across the region as a whole.
 The first and most influential of these cities, would be the city of Urkadet, which sprang up along the banks of the river, and likely made its name known far afield for its mastery of pottery.
-While Urkadet exists as a ruin today, other cities of the period like Hecarmenu, Cuspoma and Anrudet still exist in the modern age, and are likely some of the oldest cities in the world.
+While Urkadet exists as a ruin today, other cities of the period like Hecarmenu, Cuspoma and Anrudet still exist in the modern age, and are without a doubt some of the oldest inhabited cities in the world.

 With the rise of populous city states, inter-city warfare underwent a dramatic change in this period, as older, tribal feuds grew into large conflicts involving hundreds, and eventually thousands, of combatants.
 Another change in this period would be the development of large fortifications such as walls and other earthworks, as such constructions served as a major obstacle that attacking armies needed to overcome, or circumvent if they wished to defeat a rival city.